 NOTE: Any "Pro licence" that you may have for Serviio 1.x will NOT work with Serviio 2.x , so if you update and still want the Pro-features, then you need to go to http://serviio.org and purchase a new licence.

-Since the 2.0 version will make any 1.0 licence unusable, I am very hesitant to release serviio into the normal contribs repo (because then the update will be forced upon everyone that has auto-update on).
-Instead I will likely have the 2.0 version sitting in contribs-testing for some time at least.
+Since the 2.1 version will make any 1.0 licence unusable, I am planning to keep Serviio 2.1 in contribs-testing and not release it into the normal contribs repo (because then the update will be forced upon everyone that has auto-update on).